The complete classification of unital graph $C^*$-algebras: Geometric and strong: Derived moves and matrix moves

+We refer the reader to \cite[Section~3]{MR3759003} and the references therein for the collapse move (alternatively, \cite[Definition~2.7]{MR3713535}); we denote the resulting graph by $E_{COL}$ and denote the move \CO.
+Here, it is also noted that collapsing a regular vertex that does not support a loop yields move equivalent graphs.

-In the results below from \cite{arXiv:1602.03709v2}, we showed how we can perform row and column additions on $\Bsf_E$ without changing the move equivalence class of the associated graphs, when $E$ is a graph with finitely many vertices.
+In the result \cite[Proposition~2.12]{MR3759003} below from \cite{MR3713535}, we showed how we can perform row and column additions on $\Bsf_E$ without changing the move equivalence class of the associated graphs, when $E$ is a graph with finitely many vertices.
 In Section~\ref{sec:edgeandtoke} we will see how these act on reduced filtered $K$-theory.

-The setup we need is slightly different from what was considered in \cite[Section 7]{MR3082546} --- it was considered in \cite{arXiv:1602.03709v2}.
-For the convenience of the reader, we collect the needed results from \cite{arXiv:1602.03709v2} in one proposition.
-Note that the definition of move equivalence in \cite{arXiv:1602.03709v2} is slightly different from the one above in order to be able to deal with graphs with infinitely many vertices --- but in the case of finitely many vertices they do in fact coincide.
+Since we will constantly make use of this result, we will for the convenience of the reader recall it here.

-\begin{proposition}[{\cite[Section~\ref{CS-addmoves}]{arXiv:1602.03709v2}}] Let $E = (E^0, E^1, r,s)$ be a graph with finitely many vertices.
+\begin{proposition}[{\cf\ \cite[Proposition~2.12 and Remark~2.13]{MR3759003}}] Let $E = (E^0, E^1, r,s)$ be a graph with finitely many vertices.
 Suppose $u,v \in E^0$ are distinct vertices with a path from $u$ to $v$.
 Let $E_{u,v}$ be equal to the identity matrix except for on the $(u,v)$'th entry, where it is $1$.
 Then $\Bsf_E E_{u,v}$ is the matrix formed from $\Bsf_E$ by adding the $u$'th column into the $v$'th column, while $E_{u,v}\Bsf_E $ is the matrix formed from $\Bsf_E$ by adding the $v$'th row into the $u$'th row.
-Then the following holds. \begin{enumerate}[(i)] \item If either $u$ supports a loop or there is an edge from $u$ to $v$ and $u$ emits at least two edges, then \item If $v$ is regular and either $v$ supports a loop or there is an edge from $u$ to $v$, then \end{enumerate} \end{proposition} \begin{remark} As in \cite{arXiv:1602.03709v2}, we can use the above proposition backwards to subtract columns or rows in $\Bsf_E$ as long as the addition that undoes the subtraction is legal.
-Also note that the results in \cite{arXiv:1602.03709v2} also apply to the case where we have infinitely many vertices --- but then the notion of move equivalence needs to be slightly modified.
-In the case of finitely many vertices the definitions coincide. \end{remark}
+Then the following holds. \begin{enumerate}[(i)] \item Suppose $u$ supports a loop or suppose that there is an edge from $u$ to $v$ and $u$ emits at least two edges.
+Then \item Suppose $v$ is regular and either $v$ supports a loop or there is an edge from $u$ to $v$.
+Then \end{enumerate}

+Note that we can also use this proposition backwards to subtract columns or rows in $\Bsf_E$ as long as the addition that undoes the subtraction is legal. \end{proposition}